 35 Kanangra Cres, Cherrybrook

 One of the biggest attractions of this park is all the natural space available.
-There’s also so much space around the park.
-You can grab the table that’s undercover, or bring a picnic rug and spread out on the open grass.
+There is also a lot of space around the park.
+You can grab the undercover table, or bring a picnic rug and spread out on the open grass.
 There’s a bike path that wraps around, with plenty of open space for playing.
 Check out our review of Appletree Park in Cherrybrook.

 Bike paths on the Northern Beaches